-It’s a unique, reasonable approach to handling a divorce or other family law matter, founded on three core principles: a written pledge not to fight in court, and withdrawal of the hired professionals if either party chooses to fight in court, open communication between the parties with an honest and good faith exchange of information, and negotiations leading to a mutually acceptable settlement that takes into account the highest priorities of all family members.
-The collaborative approach works with a team mindset; you and the other party, along with your attorneys, use the skills of mental health and financial specialists to maximize positive outcomes for the family.
+Collaborative is a unique, reasonable approach to handling a divorce or other family law matter.
+It is founded on three core principles: a written pledge not to fight in court, withdrawal of the hired professionals if either party chooses to fight in court, and open communication between the parties.
+The process requires an honest and good faith exchange of information and negotiations leading to a mutually acceptable settlement that takes into account the highest priorities of all family members.
+The collaborative approach works with a team mindset.
+You and the other party, along with your attorneys, use the skills of mental health and financial specialists to maximize positive outcomes for the family.
 In addition to divorce, you can use the collaborative process in other family law matters such as paternity, annulment, legal separation, pre-marital agreements, post-nuptial agreements, non-marital relationships and same-sex relationships.
 The issues addressed in collaborative cases are the same ones addressed in traditional litigation cases: child custody and placement, property valuation and division, child support, maintenance (alimony), taxes, and insurance.

 Consider the collaborative process if some or all of these statements are true for you:

-You recognize that you and your partner can make better decisions about your family and finances than anyone else.
+- You recognize that you and your partner can make better decisions about your family and finances than anyone else can.

 What is a collaborative divorce team?

 Depending upon the needs of the family, the collaborative team generally consists of professionals from three separate disciplines: legal, mental health and financial.
 The professionals work together by providing their respective expertise to help families through their family law matter.
 Professionals on the team all subscribe to the three core principles and are formally trained in the collaborative process.
 None of the team members can be involved in any contested court hearing, and all hired professionals will withdraw from the case if it does result in a contested court hearing.
 The collaborative team includes the parties and their attorneys, and generally includes collaborative coaches, child specialists, and financial specialists.